 The opportunities for adoption extend right through the business, from the natural gas well head and refinery, through the entire LPG supply and distribution chain to the end user.
-IoT can help the industry can make the industry safer, smarter, more efficient and more accessible.
+IoT can help make the LPG industry can make the industry safer, smarter, more efficient and more accessible.

 Three billion people have no access to modern energy.
 The up-front cost of an LPG cylinder, regulator, hose and appliance makes the use of LPG a financial challenge for many people reliant on traditional fuels for their primary energy.
 IoT solutions can lower the barrier by leveraging technology.

 For cylinder filling plants, the provision of productivity data to identify sources of improvement, and the application of preventive maintenance with vibration sensors.
 Telemetry has been used in the LPG industry for many years, mainly for monitoring stocks in the bulk LPG sector.

 With an estimated two billion in circulation, the LPG cylinder is one of the most capital-intensive items in the LPG business.
 Cylinder management is not only a safety-critical activity it drives profitability.
 This data can now not only be stored on the cloud it can also constantly updated to include the date of filling, date issued into the market, maintenance controls, requalification dates etc. It can also be tracked.

 IoT can be applied to manage safety by monitoring information on the fill levels in cylinders, check whether the connections are sound and gas-tight between valve and regulator, check if there are leaks between cylinder and appliance, product temperature etc.

 The applications for IoT across the LPG supply and distribution channel can be used very effectively at some of the following critical points.
 Some examples provided by the working group include:

 LPG vessels that are shipping product give real-time positioning information and expected arrival.

 Exact time of vessel berthing can be automatically calculated if all ports and vessels interchange data with a common system using IoT.